Gradient Projection Newton Algorithm for Sparse Collaborative Learning Using Synthetic and Real Datasets of Applications: Introduction

 To end this section, we present the organization of this paper.
-The next section describes the notation that will be employed through this paper and displays some properties of the objective function of \eqref{005}.
-In \Cref{sec:opt}, we establish the first-order necessary and sufficient optimality conditions as well as the existence and the uniqueness of the solutions to the problem \eqref{005}.
-The algorithm GPNA and its convergence properties are provided in \Cref{sec:gra}.
-Numerical experiments on synthetic and real data are reported in \Cref{sec:num}, and some concluding remarks are given in the \Cref{sec:con}.
+The next section describes the notation that will be employed through this paper and displays some properties of the objective function of problem \eqref{005}.
+In section \ref{sec:opt}, we establish the first-order necessary and sufficient optimality conditions as well as the existence and the uniqueness of the solutions to problem \eqref{005}.
+The algorithm GPNA and its convergence properties are provided in section \ref{sec:gra}.
+Numerical experiments on synthetic and real data are reported in section \ref{sec:num}, and some concluding remarks are given in the section \ref{sec:con}.